gammaforceio/infrascript/README.md

 This has only been tested on \*nix-like systems, like Linux and OSX.
 This has **not** been tested in any ways on Windows.

-## AWS only
+## AWS/GCP only

-This _should_ work in Azure and GCP, but has not been tested outside of AWS.
+This _should_ work in Azure, but has not been tested outside of AWS or GCP.
 It only uses Terraform commands, and so should function properly.

 # Contributing